pascaliske/infrastructure/README.md

 ## Thanks

-A big thank you goes to these awesome people who inspired me to do this project:
+A big thank you goes to these awesome people and their projects who inspired me to do this project:

 - [onedr0p/home-ops](https://github.com/onedr0p/home-ops)
 - [nicholaswilde/home-cluster](https://github.com/nicholaswilde/home-cluster)
 - [billimek/k8s-gitops](https://github.com/billimek/k8s-gitops)

-Also I want to thank you the awesome [k8s-at-home community](https://github.com/k8s-at-home/) for all their work which helped me a lot.
+Also I want to thank you the awesome [`k8s-at-home` community](https://github.com/k8s-at-home/) for all their work on [their Helm Charts](https://github.com/k8s-at-home/charts) which helped me a lot.

 ## License